southcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are South Carolina Traffic Court Records Public Records?

-Traffic records in South Carolina, as with documentation created in courts of public record, are classified as public information and, as such, can be accessed and viewed by members of the general public.
-The only exception is if a particular set of records has had access prohibited by a court order or by law.
+Traffic records in South Carolina, as with documentation created in courts of public record, are classified as public information and can be accessed and viewed by members of the general public.
+The only exception is if a particular set of records has had access prohibited by a court order or law.

 Getting a Traffic Ticket in South Carolina

 South Carolina traffic fines vary by violation.
-Each court has a list of fines for violations, depicting a minimum and maximum fine amount.
-The final amount is determined by the judge or magistrate.
+Each court has a list of penalties for violations, depicting a minimum and maximum fine amount.
+The judge or magistrate determines the final amount.
 A ticket that can be paid online may provide the amount due during the payment process.
-Contact the court listed in your citation to get specific information about fines and applicable court fees and surcharges.
+Contact the court listed in your citation to get specific information about fines, applicable court fees, and surcharges.
 Receiving 12 points on your South Carolina driving record may result in a suspension of your license by the DMV.

 What to Do When You Get a Traffic Ticket in South Carolina?